z0mbiesrock/Diamond-Ore/README.md

 Reinforced Battery - 2x2 block that combines 4 regular batteries into one durable block.

 Reinforced Liquid Tank - 5x5 block with a much larger liquid capacity.

+Surge Reactor - 6x6 power generator block fueled by surge alloy.
+Very unstable and requires lots of cryofluid to operate safely...